This post contains affiliate links.

 Blood thinners, along with compression hose and ankle pump exercises are the Triade protocol to prevent blood clots in the leg.

 Dislodged blood clots end up in the heart (heart attack), brain (stroke), or lung (pulmonary embolism).
-None individually a good prognosis and it could be all three.

-The downside is the daily injection requirement and the need to monitor vitamin K intake found in green leafy vegetables.
+The downside is the daily injection requirement and the need to monitor the vitamin K intake found in green leafy vegetables.

-More recently oral blood thinners have come to market which requires no blood work monitoring.
+More recently, oral blood thinners have come to market, which requires no bloodwork monitoring.